 1. Be Confident.
 It hurts no one

-This the most important thing for every Salesperson.
+This is the most important thing for every Salesperson.
 Being confident enough to drive the cold call to roll through the sales cycle and make it a deal.
 Many salespeople feel nervous and try to avoid rejection.
 The first step to being confident? learn to tackle the negative responses from the prospects.
 You should believe that the cold calls can't hurt you.
 You should be bold enough to take the potential risks and dial in your cold call.

-Even if you make the worse cold call or mess it up, right in the beginning.
+Even if you make the worst cold call or mess it up, right in the beginning.
 You need to understand that there is no one to question you on that.
 It doesn't mean that you will make every cold call worse, but instead, try to overcome your fears.
 Learn to be confident when you are speaking to the prospect.
 Try different strategies to make the prospects ascend to the next step.
 This could be possible if you believe no one can hurt you for what you have spoken.

 Relevant Article Five Simple Tips For Successful Sales From The World of Dating